ansys/pyfluent-visualization/doc/source/index.rst

 Introduction
 ------------
-PyFluent-Visualization is an addin for `PyFluent <https://github.com/pyansys/pyfluent>`_.
+You can use PyFluent-Visualization to postprocess Fluent results to display graphics objects and plot data.
 With PyFluent-Visualization, you can:

 - Script postprocessing using Fluent's built-in postprocessing capabilities.
   For more information, see :ref:`ref_visualization`.